mlswg/mls-architecture/draft-ietf-mls-architecture.md

 they cannot forge the signature.

-The MLS protocol will ensure that an adversary cannot compute any previous or future AEAD keys for the same epoch, or any other epochs.
+The MLS protocol will ensure that an adversary cannot compute any previous AEAD keys for the same epoch, or any other epochs.
 Because of its Forward Secrecy guarantees, MLS will also retain secrecy of all other AEAD keys generated for *other* MLS clients, outside this dedicated chain of AEAD keys and nonces, even within the epoch of the